snonux/foo.zone/gemfeed/2025-05-11-f3s-kubernetes-with-freebsd-part-5.md

 * 3. The switch turns gray and shows "Inactive"
 * 4. The notification bar key icon disappears
 * 5. Normal internet routing resumes

+Switching between gateways:

+* 1. Disable the currently active tunnel (e.g., wg0-blowfish)
+* 2. Enable the other tunnel (e.g., wg0-fishfinger)
+* Only enable one tunnel at a time

 Quick toggling from notification: